 - The catalog contains information about ALL classes and programs of study offered at RLC.
 (The catalog is available online.)

 - Withdrawals will not affect my GPA, but they may affect my financial aid.

 - The Associate in Arts (AA) and the Associate in Science (AS) degrees are different.

-- The Associate in Applied Science (AAS) degree is completely different from the AA and AS degrees.
+- The Associate in Applied Science (AAS) degree can transfer.
 Check with your advisor for transferability to a four-year institution.